The Adam Jones Racism Story Isn't Just About Boston, It's About America

 The Adam Jones Racism Story Isn't Just About Boston, It's About AmericaMay 3, 2017

 Adam Jones getting a standing ovation at Fenway Park on Tuesday was a moment.
 We love moments.
 Sports, after all, is a collection of them more so than games, seasons, or even careers.
 You remember Jordan’s jumper over Craig Ehlo like it happened 20 seconds ago, but how much of that actual game can you recall from memory?
-A moment can be a shorthand for an emotion or a symbol for something greater, which Colin Kaepernick instinctively understood when he sat for the playing of the national anthem.
+A moment can be a shorthand for an emotion or a symbol for something greater, which Colin Kaepernick understood when he sat for the playing of the national anthem.
 It can be more powerful than any word spoken, at least that was the hope Tuesday as the Red Sox faithful stood to shower Jones with affection the day after a single word made him national news.

 The thing we often forget about moments, though, is what has led up to them.
 What was the score of that Bulls/Cavs game?
 Why was Jordan’s shot so important and why was it so devastating to Cleveland?
 Why is someone calling a baseball player the N-word in Fenway Park so shocking and reprehensible, so full of gravity, that CC Sabathia would say he’s never been called that in any ballpark except Fenway?